zalinasco/sickrage-subspedia-provider/README.md

 # sickrage-subspedia-provider
-A subtitles provider fo sickrage that works with the excellent Subspedia.tv blog
+A subtitles provider fo SickRage that works with the excellent Subspedia.tv blog.

+To make it work you will have to modify your sickrage/lib/subliminal/core.py, adding the provider to the SERVICES list.

+Your core.py should change from:

+SERVICES = ['opensubtitles', 'subswiki', 'subtitulos', 'thesubdb', 'addic7ed', 'tvsubtitles', 'itasa',
+            'usub', 'subscenter']

+to:

+SERVICES = ['opensubtitles', 'subswiki', 'subtitulos', 'thesubdb', 'addic7ed', 'tvsubtitles', 'itasa',
+            'usub', 'subscenter','subspedia']

+or something like that.

+Then just enable the provider in the "Subtitles Settings" page of SickRage.